Church of St. John the Baptist, Molenbeek: Medieval church

-The parish of Molenbeek depended on the chapter of the Collegiate Church of St. Michael and St. Gudula (now a cathedral) in Brussels.
+The parish of Molenbeek depended on the chapter of the Collegiate Church of St. Michael and St. Gudula (now Brussels' cathedral).
 This is confirmed in a papal bull by Pope Alexander III from 9 April 1174 listing the property of the chapter, which included St. John's Church, as well as other property.
 This did not prevent the parish priest of Molenbeek from several times being in conflict with the canon of St. Gudula, among other things, about the establishment of a female convent near the St. Catherine Gate in 1238, or about the Beguinage de Notre-Dame de la Vigne (of which the Church of St. John the Baptist at the Béguinage remains today) in 1250, or again about the opening of a school in 1451.

 Later, the tradition of a special pilgrimage for patients with epilepsy developed around St. John's Church.
 On St. John's Day (24 June), a dancing procession took place, in which epileptics could be freed from their illness for a year if they crossed a bridge over the Molenbeek brook towards the church without their feet touching the ground.
 A painting by Pieter Brueghel the Younger, dating from 1592, illustrates this procession.

 The medieval church was dismantled in 1578 during the Calvinist Republic of Brussels, which lasted from 1577 to 1585.
-Religious unrest prompted the parish priest of Molenbeek to make Sainte Catherine's chapel his main church, though St. John's Church was later rebuilt on its original spot.
+Religious unrest prompted the parish priest of Molenbeek to make St. Catherine's Chapel his main church, though St. John's Church was later rebuilt on its original spot.